What Is A Humerus Fracture?

 Humerus fractures are breaks in the upper arm bone.
 Humerus fractures are caused by direct trauma to the arm or shoulder or by axial loading through the elbow.
 Most often, humerus fractures are caused by falls onto the arm or shoulder.
-Symptoms include arm and shoulder pain, bruising, swelling, deformity, numbness, weakness, and an inability to move the shoulder.

 There are three classifications of humerus fractures depending on the location of the fracture along the bone.